fulahaXrTBE/kvmer-basher/README.md

 # Do We allow using it for free?
 Yes we are allowing.
 Do we allow earn on it money?
 No we do not allowing.
 Knowlegde is free.
 # You find the mistake - write to us.
 # You want to join us?
 Sorry we choose who deserve to join us.
-# We 2BE we are Free forlk of Net.
+# We are 2BE, we are Free group of People of Net.
 Educate Yourself.